-Physical environment is a key aspect of narrative device and storytelling and in the world of Anime, a good use of the settings and atmosphere for plot and character design could enhance our experience as viewers.
+The physical environment is a key aspect of narrative device and storytelling and in the world of Anime, good use of the settings and atmosphere for plot and character design could enhance our experience as viewers.
 This is something we can achieve through the use of architecture.

-Anime writers incorporate various architecture backgrounds to help establishing a spatiotemporal setting for the story, ranging from old and medieval villages too futuristic and high rise cities.
-If the story is taking place in a real city, people can easily recognize the place through the landmarks; for example Tokyo has the Tokyo Tower and Paris has the Eiffel tower.
+Anime writers incorporate various architecture backgrounds to help to establish a spatiotemporal setting for the story, ranging from old and medieval villages too futuristic and high rise cities.
+If the story is taking place in a real city, people can easily recognize the place through the landmarks; for example, Tokyo has the Tokyo Tower and Paris has the Eiffel Tower.

-But the real difficult part about designing background art is when the place is not real.
+But the real difficult part of designing background art is when the place is not real.